Caddy

 Systemd

-As an alternative to crontab, it is also possible to let systemd watch the certificate file for updates, copy the renewed certificate files and restart Stalwart:
+As an alternative to cron, a systemd path unit can watch the Caddy certificate file, copy the renewed files into place, and trigger a hot reload on Stalwart:

 stalwart.path: